-Getting denied on an insurance claim is one of the most frustrating things a medical practice can experience.
-Not only does it waste physicians’, administrators’, and patients’ time, but filing an invalid claim can become something of a money-pit as well.
+Getting denied on a medical insurance claim is one of the most frustrating things a medical practice can experience.
+Not only does it waste the physician's, administrator's, and patient's time, but filing an invalid claim can become something of a money-pit as well.
 Frequent causes of denied insurance claims include missing information, billing errors, and questions regarding patient coverage.

 In order to avoid billing denials, it’s important to be aware where the biggest margin of error lies.
 There are two types of denials: hard and soft.
 Hard denials are just what their name implies: irreversible, and often result in lost or written-off revenue.
 Conversely, soft denials are temporary, with the potential to be reversed if the provider corrects the claim or provides additional information.

 According to the American Medical Association’s National Health Insurer Report Card, there are 5 prevalent reasons for denials.